• Skip to primary navigation

 • An hour before cooking, remove the tenderloin from the fridge.
 (It is important to allow any meat you’re cooking to warm slightly before cooking to avoid it becoming tough.)

-• While the meat comes up in temperature, preheat your Oklahoma Joe’s Rider 900 DLX to 500 degrees, making sure the heat baffle is set to “Sear.”
+• While the meat comes up in temperature, preheat your pellet grill to 500 degrees or preheat a gas/charcoal grill to high heat.

 • Add the tenderloin to the preheated grill.
 Close the lid and cook for 2 – 3 minutes before flipping and cooking for another 2 – 3 minutes for medium rare.